 Master of Arts in Teaching - STEM/ESOL

-Pacific University Woodburn Campus offers a nationally accredited Master of Arts in Teaching STEM/ESOL program specifically for elite teaching candidates earning endorsements in biology, chemistry, physics, integrated science, and/or mathematics (basic or advanced).
+Only Here.
+Pacific University Woodburn Campus offers a nationally accredited Master of Arts in Teaching STEM/ESOL program specifically for elite teaching candidates earning endorsements in biology, chemistry, physics, integratedscience, and/or mathematics (basic or advanced).
 Complete our general inquiry form for more information and updates.

-Successful MAT STEM/ESOL applicants receive $21,120 National Science Foundation Pacific Noyce Scholarships, funded by a grant from the National Science Foundation Robert Noyce Scholarship Program.
-Pacific University undergraduates may recieve $10,000 senior-year scholarships prior to entering the MAT STEM/ESOL.
+Successful MAT STEM/ESOL applicants may qualify for up to $21,520 in National Science Foundation Pacific Noyce Scholarship support, funded by a grant from the National Science Foundation Robert Noyce Scholarship Program and U.S. Department of Education.
+Pacific University undergraduates may recieve $10,000 senior-year scholarships prior to entering the MAT STEM/ESOL program.

 Unique nationally, MAT STEM/ESOL combines endorsements in middle- and high-school science and math, as well as ESOL (English Speakers of Other Languages).
 It is a 12-month (three-semester) program with all courses, clinical practice and student teaching taking place at our Woodburn Campus and in the Woodburn School District, located in one of Oregon’s fastest growing and most diverse communities, just 30 minutes from downtown Portland and Salem.